steff880/MS3-MyRecipeBook/TESTING.md

         doocument.addEventListener('click', deleteIngredient)

 I was trying to add an Event Listener to an element that has not been created yet.
-Did a research and found this on [Stack Overflow](https://stackoverflow.com/questions/30601620/adding-an-event-listener-to-an-element-that-doesnt-exist-yet-in-vanilla-javascr).
-Then decided to use the above code and all was fine til next day when I could not do anything on the site.
-Once you get to Add Recipe page the site freezes and can not navigate to different page.
+Did research and found this on [Stack Overflow](https://stackoverflow.com/questions/30601620/adding-an-event-listener-to-an-element-that-doesnt-exist-yet-in-vanilla-javascr).
+Then decided to use the above code and all was fine till the next day when I could not do anything on the site.
+Once you get to Add Recipe page the site freezes and can not navigate to a different page.

 - Fix: